A look at all the Broadway shows eligible for 2023 Tony Awards

 What Broadway shows are not eligible for 2023 Tony Awards?

-No shows have been designated ineligible yet.
-This list will be updated with the Broadway shows that will not be eligible for the 2023 Tony Awards as the eligibility committee makes these determinations.
+No shows were designated ineligible in 2023.
+This list is regularly updated each year with the Broadway shows that will not be eligible for the Tony Awards as the eligibility committee makes these determinations.

 Originally published on